WICG/focus-visible/README.md

 _We recommend only using versions of the polyfill that have been published to npm, rather than cloning the repo and using the source directly.
-This helps ensure the version you're using is stable and thoroughly tested.
-If you do want to build from source, make sure you clone the latest tag._
+This helps ensure the version you're using is stable and thoroughly tested._

+_If you do want to build from source, make sure you clone the latest tag!_

 ## Usage